Frank Bongiorno: Early career

 As a student of Stuart Macintyre's, Bongiorno is part of the fifth generation of historians of the Scott lineage, a teacher-undergraduate student line stretching back to the beginning of Australian historiography: Macintyre was taught by Geoffrey Blainey, who was taught by Manning Clark, who was taught by Ernest Scott.

 Bongiorno lectured at ANU in 1994, was a research officer in the Department of Foreign Affairs and Trade in 1995, and lectured at Griffith University in 1996.
 He then was an Australian Research Council postdoctoral in 1997, was Smuts Visiting Fellow in Commonwealth Studies at the University of Cambridge and Mellon Visiting Fellow at the University of Texas at Austin in 1997–1998, and returned to his ARC fellowship from 1998 to 2000.

 Academic career

-Bongiorno lectured at the University of New England from 2000 to 2007, King's College London from 2007 to 2011 and then at ANU as an associate professor from 2011 to 2016 before being promoted to professor.
-Between 1996 and 2011, Bongiorno devoted himself to reviewing, editing and writing, publishing a large number of academic articles.
+Bongiorno lectured at the University of New England from 2000 to 2007, King's College London from 2007 to 2011 and then at Australian National University (ANU) as an associate professor from 2011 to 2016 before being promoted to professor.
+Bongiorno devoted himself to reviewing, editing and writing, publishing a large number of academic articles.
 He became a Fellow of the Royal Historical Society, the Academy of the Social Sciences in Australia, and the Australian Academy of the Humanities.

+He joined the University of Canberra in February 2026 as the inaugural Director of the Vice-Chancellor's Centre of Public Ideas and the Donald Horne Professor of History and Public Ideas.